+Prior to the opening of The Nutcracker each year, the Houston Ballet stages its largest annual fundraising event, The Nutcracker Market.
 This extremely popular event, which has been held annually since 1981, draws thousands of visitors each year.
 The brainchild of Houston Ballet supporter Preston Frazier, The Nutcracker Market raises money for the Houston Ballet’s Academy and Scholarship Fund.
-More than 100,000 people go through the gates each year and spend millions of dollars at the nearly 300 national and international booths that are arranged street market-style in NRG Center.

 Visitors to The Nutcracker Market can expect a one-of-a-kind shopping experience.
-Originally envisioned as a European style street market shopping venue, The Nutcracker Market has grown from a humble bazaar-type weekend into a giant four-day shopping festival featuring over 280 different merchant booths.
+Originally envisioned as a European style street market shopping venue, The Nutcracker Market has grown from a humble bazaar-type weekend into a giant four-day shopping festival.
+Each year, more than 100,000 people go through the gates each year to shop at the nearly 300 national and international booths that are arranged street market-style in NRG Center.
 Visitors to The Nutcracker Market can find an amazing variety of goods and services, including decorative items, gourmet food products, clothing, toys, accessories, garden items, home goods and much, much more.

-Magical Winter Lights, in fact, is an event unto itself, featuring not only the largest lantern lighting display in the country but also carnival rides and games, cultural performances and other live entertainment.
-Additionally, many of Houston’s neighborhoods have long-standing traditions of putting forth amazing light displays.
-For those unfamiliar with the city and not wishing to fight traffic to view the lights, the Houston Wave offers holiday light tours around town.
+Besides attending The Nutcracker Ballet or shopping at The Nutcracker Market, visitors will find plenty of other fun holiday events and happenings in Houston.
+Light displays can be found throughout the Greater Houston Area.
+Commercial lighting events such as Zoo Lights at the Houston Zoo, Magical Winter Lights at Gulf Greyhound Park, and Festival of Lights at Moody Gardens in Galveston are big draws.
+Magical Winter Lights is an event unto itself, featuring not only the largest lantern lighting display in the country but also carnival rides and games, cultural performances, and other live entertainment.
+Many of Houston’s neighborhoods also have long-standing traditions of putting forth amazing light displays.
+For those unfamiliar with the city or not wishing to fight traffic to view the lights, the Houston Wave offers holiday light tours around town.

 Given the climate of Houston, ice skating isn’t exactly what most people think of doing on a visit to Houston.
-However, Houston area visitors have a handful of ice skating options.
-The original and best known recreational ice rink in Houston is situated inside the Galleria Mall.
-However, ice skating is also available at Memorial City Mall and at the Aerodrome Ice Skating Complex.
+However, Houston ice-skating enthusiasts have a handful of options.
+The original and best-known recreational ice rink in Houston is situated inside the Galleria Mall.
+Ice skating is also available at Memorial City Mall and at the Aerodrome Ice Skating Complex.

 Anyone finding themselves in Houston during the holidays might also want to take a day trip to one of the many destinations located a short drive from Texas’ largest city.